 If "Remove all audio streams" option is checked, all audio streams will be removed from the video file.
 This usually significantly reduces video file size.

 Audio bitrate is the term used to describe the amount of data being transferred into audio.
 A higher bitrate generally means better audio quality.
-For music, 64k (AAC)/96k (MP3) kbps is a good general-purpose setting that will sound good most listeners.
+For music, 64k (AAC)/96k (MP3) kbps is a good general-purpose setting that will sound good to most listeners.
 This is the standard bitrate for podcasts, and it sounds great on most contemporary devices, including smart speakers and mobile devices.
+This option works on both video and audio conversions including video to video, video to audio and audio to audio.

 The Sample rate refers to the number of samples of audio recorded every second.
 It is measured in samples per second or Hertz (abbreviated as Hz or kHz, with one kHz being 1000 Hz).
 The most common audio sample rate you'll see is 44.1 kHz, or 44,100 samples per second.
 This is the standard for most consumer audio, used for formats like CDs.
 48 kHz is another common audio sample rate.
 The higher sample rate technically leads to more measurements per second and a closer recreation of the original audio, so 48 kHz is often used in "professional audio" contexts more than music contexts.
 For instance, it's the standard sample rate in audio for video.